-The Group has been mindful and remained committed to protecting and enhancing the environment surrounding the Group's operations by minimising the environmental footprint for the benefits of the future generations.
-In demonstrating the Group's initiative in environmental preservation, roof thermal insulation painting at production area was previously carried out in Ornapaper Melaka to improve the air quality and reduce temperature while provide a more comfortable and less heaty workplace to the employees at production areas.
-Besides, in striving for sustainable environment and financial benefits through reduction in energy consumption, the Group has invested in installation of solar system, started with Ornapaper Melaka, to help to reduce the temperature inside the workplace as well as reduce the electricity consumption and electricity costs incurred while reducing carbon emission to fight climate change.
+The Group has been mindful and remained committed to protecting and enhancing the environment surrounding the Group's operations by minimising the environmental footprint for the benefit of future generations.
+In demonstrating the Group's initiative in environmental preservation, roof thermal insulation painting in the production area was previously carried out in Ornapaper Melaka to improve the air quality and reduce temperature while providing a more comfortable and less heaty workplace to the employees in production areas.
+Besides, in striving for a sustainable environment and financial benefits through a reduction in energy consumption, the Group has invested in on-site solar energy generation, starting with Ornapaper Melaka.
+The Company has installed solar panels on the factory roof, in which the energy produced from the solar panels will be consumed first, and any excess will be exported and sold to Tenaga Nasional Berhad ("TNB").
+Such initiative will help to reduce the temperature inside the workplace as well as reduce the electricity consumption and electricity costs incurred while reducing carbon emissions to fight climate change.